-Children with disabilities often cannot enroll at all – nearly 50 percent are out of school, according to the United Nations Children’s Fund, UNICEF.
+Children with disabilities often cannot enroll at all; nearly 50 percent are out of school, according to the Learning Generation study.
 Others are segregated into institutions that lack any mandate to educate them, as is still the case in countries including Armenia, Lebanon, Serbia, and Russia.
-While the CRC protects the right to education, the Convention on the Rights of People with Disabilities aims at equal and inclusive education system at all levels.
+While the Convention on the Rights of the Child protects the right to education, the Convention on the Rights of Persons with Disabilities aims at equal and inclusive education system at all levels.

 From Central Europe to Central Asia, three-quarters of 5.1 million children with disabilities are excluded from quality, inclusive education, UNICEF found.
 In Kazakhstan and Iran, government-mandated bodies and medical tests can exclude children with disabilities from education altogether.
 Countries like Nepal have improved accessibility but still isolate children with disabilities in separate classrooms, with untrained teachers.
 South Africa claims to have achieved universal primary enrollment, but its failure to provide inclusive education is keeping close to 600,000 children with disabilities out of school.

 Fewer than 15 percent of the thousands of asylum-seeking children contained by Greece on the Aegean islands can access formal education.
 Bangladesh opened its border in 2017 to Rohingya-minority refugees fleeing from horrific crimes in Myanmar, but has since barred nearly 400,000 children from any real education because it doesn’t want the Rohingya to stay.
 And in Afghanistan, the number of children—especially girls—attending school in some areas is falling due to worsening violence and donor disengagement.

-States are obliged according to international law to use the maximum available resources to fulfill the fundamental right to education for all children.
+Countries are obliged under international law to use the maximum available resources to fulfill the fundamental right to education for all children.
 But some governments, including those with vast resources, such as Equatorial Guinea, treat the right to education dismissively, failing to invest or corruptly squandering resources needed for schooling.

-While most out-of-school children are in lower-income countries, there are huge and growing gaps in access and learning in middle- and higher-income countries too.
+While most out-of-school children are in lower-income countries, there are huge and growing gaps in access and learning in middle- and higher-income countries, too.
 The source of the problem is not always poverty, but entrenched discrimination and sustained exclusion, perpetuated by impunity for governments that negligently or intentionally keep children out of their education systems, including through under-investment in education.